uom-hands-on-workshop/workshops/_sources/topics/purpose.md

 ## Program Structure

-This program is organised in 5 main modules and is designed to accommodate the diverse schedules of university faculties.
-Each module within the program is structured to run for two weeks, during which the same hands-on session is offered six times (3 times per week).
+This program is organised in various workshops and is designed to accommodate the diverse schedules of university faculties.
+Each workshop will be repeated up to five times over the course of four weeks.

 Each 90-minute session is divided into two primary components:

 - **Facilitator-led activities - Practical demonstrations**: This part of the session focuses on introducing key AI concepts and demonstrating practical uses of AI tools relevant to the module’s focus.
 All participants engage in similar hands-on guided activities (participants to follow facilitator-led activities).
 - **Participants-led activities - Hands-on activities**: Participants engage in hands-on activities applying what they’ve learned to develop or refine AI-enhanced teaching materials and strategies specific to their academic disciplines (supported by facilitators).

-As each workshop's session is repeated up to six times over the course of two weeks, participants can choose one session per module that best aligns with their schedule, ensuring maximum flexibility and accessibility.
-The repetitive scheduling of sessions ensures that all participants have an equal opportunity to engage with the content in a timely and convenient manner without having to rearrange their existing commitments.
-By offering multiple sessions for each module, our workshops should allow educators to integrate this training into their schedules, enhancing the likelihood of widespread participation and engagement.
+Participants can choose the workshop session that best aligns with their schedule, ensuring maximum flexibility and accessibility.
+The repetitive scheduling of sessions ensures that all participants have an equal opportunity to engage with the workshop content in a timely and convenient manner without having to rearrange their existing commitments.
+By offering multiple sessions for each workshop, this program should allow educators to integrate these trainings into their schedules, enhancing the likelihood of widespread participation and engagement.

-Activities within workshops will be designed considering the use of Spark (but may also involve the use of different LLM depending on explored scenarios and examples).
+Activities within workshops were designed considering the use of Spark (but may also involve the use of different LLM depending on explored scenarios and examples).
 Sessions will be held across different locations on our campus (Parkville, VCA, and others).

 To kick off the program, we will start with Workshop 1 and assess how it goes.
-We will offer this module many times throughout the second half of the year (perhaps up to 20 times).
+We will offer this module many times throughout the second half of the year.
 We will monitor interest and adjust our plans as needed, using feedback from attendees to gauge their interest in further opportunities.
 This iterative approach will allow us to fine-tune the program based on participants' preferences and needs, ensuring it remains relevant and impactful.

-We will use a registration link to monitor participation interest in the workshops.
+Participants will be able to [register to Workshop 1 here](https://www.eventbrite.com.au/e/hands-on-workshop-introduction-to-generative-ai-in-tl-tickets-945962528387?aff=oddtdtcreator).

 ## Topics